Equine Programming Serves as Alternative Experiential Therapy for Anxious Teens

 Equine relational work at Trails Carolina provides a unique and different way for our clients to learn about themselves and continue their therapeutic journey.
 Our monthly transition cycle rotates between multi-day wilderness expeditions where students hike and learn outdoor skills and time at our base camps, where they participate in more traditional types of experiential therapy.
 At our Winding Gap Base Camp, students have the opportunity to participate in traditional academics and equine work.

-Whether hiking or at one of our base camps, Trails Carolina uses experiential learning to help students connect with nature, animals, environmental conservation.
+Whether hiking or at one of our base camps, Trails Carolina uses experiential learning to help students connect with nature, animals, and environmental conservation.
 Equine relational work is just another way we do this.
 It is hands-on experiences, like equine, that help students make connections outside of a classroom setting and apply the skills they’ve learned to their personal lives and relationships.

 Trails Carolina Can Help